LisaMcGautier/weatherDashboard/README.md

 Worked on the syntax of the JQuery to display the API response results dynamically within the HTML.

 Created the panels for the 5-day Forecast.
 Converted degress Kelvin to Fahrenheit.

+Added a second API call within the `getWeather` function to retrieve the UV Index based on the latitude and longitude from the first API response.
+Added Bootstrap classes to the UV Index element to reflect favorable, moderate, and severe conditions.